Support for Expectant Parents in Substance Use Recovery

 The benefits of childbirth education

 Childbirth education can help parents-to-be feel more supported, knowledgeable, and ready to make decisions as they prepare for the birth of their child.
-Attending childbirth education sessions in person can provide a dedicated time for those parents-to-be to focus on themselves and their baby, and to connect with other expectant parents who are sharing similar experiences.
+Attending childbirth education sessions can provide a dedicated time for those parents-to-be to focus on themselves and their baby, and to connect with other expectant parents who are sharing similar experiences.

 Unique needs and challenges